-As part of our campus prevention efforts regarding the issues surrounding sexual violence, students at our Crete campus have been asked to participate in this important survey.
+As part of our campus prevention efforts regarding the issues surrounding sexual violence, students have been asked to participate in this important survey.
 Sexual misconduct, sexual harassment, stalking and intimate partner violence, are significant challenges for universities nationwide and the Doane community is not immune.